rharke/verify/README.md

 ## Issues / to-do

 * There is no way to run against a subset of files.
 If a file has been updated, a re-run with `--update-changed` will need to rescan all files (which is actually a race, since perhaps something else has gone wrong in the meantime).
+* The ignorelist does not support globstar syntax, which makes it difficult to precisely ignore files recursively.
+Mainly this is because Python does not natively support this syntax.
+It could be hacked in, but I haven't run into a pressing need for it yet.
+You can mostly hack around it (e.g. ignore both `.DS_Store` and `*/.DS_Store`).